-The definition taken in the theory approach underlying this work implies moral realism and socialist praxis: Humans can analyse and understand the world's reality and complex problems' real causes.
+The definition taken in the theoretical approach underlying this work implies moral realism and socialist praxis: Humans can analyse and understand the world's reality and complex problems' real causes.
 Ideology critique is the deconstruction of falsehood, of knowledge that is presented as truth, but is deceptive.
 Socialist moral realism implies that dominative and exploitative societies negate humans' general interests.
-They therefore should from a political point of view be abolished and replaced by a societal formation that benefits all economically, socially, politically and culturally.
+From a political point of view, they therefore should be abolished and replaced by a societal formation that benefits all economically, socially, politically and culturally.
 Such a society of the commons is a socialist society.
 Eagleton's fifth and sixth meanings of ideology are based on a dialectical contradiction of class societies and socialism.
-These are critical-political understandings that imply political praxis and the transcendence of class, capitalism and domination.
+These are criticalpolitical understandings that imply political praxis and the transcendence of class, capitalism and domination.

 Not everyone agrees with such a definition of ideology.
 Theories of ideology generally disagree.
-For Louis Althusser (2005), ideology is an "organic part of every social totality" (232).
-"Ideology is a system (with its own logic and rigour) of representations (images, myths, ideas or concepts, depending on the case) endowed with a historical existence and role within a given society" (231).
+For Louis Althusser (2005), ideology is an 'organic part of every social totality' (232).
+'Ideology is a system (with its own logic and rigour) of representations (images, myths, ideas or concepts, depending on the case) endowed with a historical existence and role within a given society' (231).
 Althusserian ideology theory has been influential.

-Stuart Hall (1986/1996: 26) defines ideology as "the mental frameworks - the languages, the concepts, categories, imagery of thought, and the systems of representations - which different classes and social groups deploy in order to make sense of, define, figure out and render intelligible the way society works".
+Stuart Hall (1986/1996, 26) defines ideology as 'the mental frameworks the languages, the concepts, categories, imagery of thought, and the systems of representations - which different classes and social groups deploy in order to make sense of, define, figure out and render intelligible the way society works'.
 Hall (1982) identifies the critical paradigm in media studies with the study of ideology.
 The origin would have been the Frankfurt School's challenge of behaviourist media effects research.
 Hall's notion of ideology is grounded in structural linguistics and the works of Gramsci, Althusser and Laclau.

 The problems of Hall's understanding are twofold.
 First, humans are denied subject positions.
 Discourse and ideological structures are turned into a subject.
-Such structuralism becomes evident when structures are presented as actively doing something and humans are seen as structures' objects.
-Hall for example writes that humans are positioned and languaged (80), ideological discourses win their way (80), discourse speaks itself through him/her (88).
-It is then not humans who communicate ideology and discourse through language, but ideology that languages, speaks, communicates, etc. Ideology is in this approach an articulation of linguistic elements, of rules, codes, linguistic systems, classificatory systems, matrixes, and sets of elements.
+Such structuralism becomes evident when structures are presented as actively doing something and humans are seen as structure's objects.
+Hall for example writes that each person is positioned and languaged (80), ideological discourses win their way (80), and discourse speaks itself through him/her (88).
+It is then not humans who communicate ideology and discourse through language, but rather it is ideology that languages, speaks, communicates, and so on.
+In this approach, ideology is an articulation of linguistic elements, of rules, codes, linguistic systems, classificatory systems, matrixes, and sets of elements.
 Missing is the insight that ideology is an active communicative process and a social relation, in which humans, groups and classes produce and reproduce power relations.
-Production and reproduction of power entails the possibilities to undo, perturb, challenge, and oppose existing power relations just like it entails possibilities to take over, justify, sustain, and legitimate such relations.
+Production and reproduction of power entails possibilities to undo, perturb, challenge, and oppose existing power relations just like it entails possibilities to take over, justify, sustain, and legitimate such relations.